 A few examples of CMOs include ABRAMUS (Brazil), GEMA (Germany), SACEM (France), and SUISA (Switzerland).
 There are also companies and organizations that don’t fit under the CMO bracket but still collect both performance and mechanical royalties.
 We like to refer to these as Rights Administrator Entities (RAE).
 A few examples of RAEs are ICE Services and Music Reports (MRI).

 You are a songwriter in the United Kingdom and regularly write and perform cover songs in pubs across the U.K. You're about to release your first album, which you also plan on performing live.

-To ensure your setlists and the new songs on your upcoming album are being tracked so you can collect royalties off them, you need to affiliate your songs with a collective management organization (CMO).
-In the UK, that organization is called PRS/MCPS.
-Because their purpose is to organize copyrights and pay the owners royalties when they are due, and since you expect your songs to be used more and more, you should become a member of PRS/MCPS.
+To ensure your setlists and the new songs on your upcoming album are tracked so you can collect royalties off them, you need to affiliate your songs with a collection society such as a CMO.
+In the U.K, this organization is called PRS/MCPS.
+Since their purpose is to organize copyrights and pay rights owners royalties when they are due, and you expect your songs to be used more and more, you become a member of PRS/MCPS.

 To learn more about CMOs and other music publishing terms, head over to our Glossary for additional articles and resources.